T4GLTD/IIoT/HOL/IOTHubPiHackathon/README.md

  * 4 - Route your IoT data using Stream Analytics to one (or both) of the following:<br>
    * a) [Power BI](/HOL/IOTHubPiHackathon/StreamAnalytics)<BR>
-   **OR**
+     * Note: Stream Analytics lab works best with the Raspberry PI simulator **OR**
    * b) [Blob Storage](/HOL/IOTHubPiHackathon/BlobStorage)
+     * Note: If you only have MXChip device running, this lab may be more reliable

  * [5 - Azure Functions](/HOL/IOTHubPiHackathon/AzureFunction)